19 Years of Excellence 99% Hiring Rate

 Have you ever imagined a design without colors?
-It’s kind of impossible.
-Even black and white are colors too, aren’t they?
-As a designer, if you don’t give importance to colors then you will always face difficulty in making a “Perfect” design.
-Whether you just started your graphic design training or already working as a designer, it is must to know about the power of color.
+It’s impossible.
+Even black and white are colors, too, aren’t they?
+As a designer, if you don’t give importance to colors, then you will always face difficulty in making a “Perfect” design.
+Whether you just started your graphic design training or are already working as a designer, it is a must to know about the power of color.
 This blog has brought the top color trends in graphic design and useful discussion on the design element “COLOR”.

 The Power of Color in Graphic Design

 Color plays an important role in making a design creative, attractive, and functional.
 Using colors related to the name of a company will leave a good impression.
 You can see that brands use colors according to their work and services.
-Like Fanta uses orange because it gives a refreshing and cool vibe and the color of the drink is also orange.
-Pepsi uses blue and red in combination which is a complimentary color scheme.
+For example, Fanta uses orange because it gives a refreshing and cool vibe, and the color of the drink is also orange.
+Pepsi uses blue and red in combination, which is a complimentary color scheme.
 This color scheme is known to attract youths due to its high contrast.

 What is Color?

-- Hue—Hue is the second name of color.
-Like we say “The color of the sky is blue” here we can also write like the “The hue of the sky is blue”.
+1. Hue— Hue is the second name of color.
+Like we say, “The color of the sky is blue”; here, we can also write, “The hue of the sky is blue”.
 It conveys the same meaning.

-- Saturation—Another term is saturation which shows purest form of a color.
-If the saturation is high the color will appear bright and natural, but if it is low the color will appear dull and fade.
+2. Saturation—Another term is saturation, which shows the purest form of a color.
+If the saturation is high, the color will appear bright and natural, but if it is low, the color will appear dull and fade.

-- Brightness— Third term is brightness.
-With the help of brightness you can see different shades of a color from lighter to darker.
-If the brightness is high the color will appear lighter but if the brightness is low the color will appear darker.
+3. Brightness— The third term is brightness.
+With the help of brightness, you can see different shades of a color from lighter to darker.
+If the brightness is high, the color will appear lighter, but if the brightness is low, the color will appear darker.

 Understanding the Color Wheel and Color Schemes

-A color wheel is a diagram which shows the different shades of a color from lighter to darker.
+A color wheel is a diagram that shows the different shades of a color from lighter to darker.
 It generally has 12 hues.
-Through this wheel we can easily observe the relationship between the individual hues.
+Through this wheel, we can easily observe the relationship between the individual hues.

 Key Components of the Color Wheel:

-Below are three main components that forms the entire wheel.
+Below are three main components that form the entire wheel.

 Common Color Schemes

-Color wheel is the main tool that helps designers to form different types of color scheme.
-These schemes are the popular harmonious combinations of 2 or more colors presented on wheel.
-We mix hues from both families (warm and cool) to give vibrant and cheerful feel.
-When using colors from a same family than we see an intense and stable color combination.
+The color wheel is the main tool that helps designers to form different types of color schemes.
+These schemes are the popular harmonious combinations of 2 or more colors presented on the wheel.
+We mix hues from both families (warm and cool) to give a vibrant and cheerful feel.
+When using colors from the same family, we see an intense and stable color combination.

-Though there are 7-8 color schemes but Let’s talk about individual type below.
+Though there are 7-8 color schemes, let’s talk about the individual types below.

-- Complementary – Complementary scheme is made up of hues which are exactly opposite to each other in terms of cool and warm family for e.g. Red & Green.
-Here Red comes from warm family and Green comes from cool family on the wheel.
+• Complementary – Complementary scheme is made up of hues which are exactly opposite to each other in terms of cool and warm family e.g. Red & Green.
+Here, Red comes from a warm family, and Green comes from a cool family on the wheel.

-- Analogous – Analogous scheme is formed with three colors which are correspondence or next to each other on the wheel.
-They also blend well together and give a smooth texture.
-For e.g. Red – Orange – Yellow.
+• Analogous – An Analogous scheme is formed with three colors that correspond or next to each other on the wheel.
+They also blend well together and give a smooth texture e.g. Red – Orange – Yellow.

-- Triadic – Triadic scheme also includes 3 colors but it is different from analogous.
-In triadic, we pick hues which are evenly placed on the wheel for eg. Red – Yellow – Blue or Orange – Green – Purple.
+• Triadic – The triadic scheme also includes 3 colors, but it is different from analogous.
+In triadic, we pick hues which are evenly placed on the wheel e.g. Red – Yellow – Blue or Orange – Green – Purple.

-- Tetradic – It is so easy to use Tetradic scheme as it forms with 4 colors which are actually the two complementary colors.
+• Tetradic – It is so easy to use the tetradic scheme as it forms with 4 colors, which are actually the two complementary colors.
 So, just pick two complementary pairs like Green & Blue one side and Red & Orange on other side.

-- Monochromatic – Monochromatic is one of the most used color schemes.
-Mono means single thus here in this scheme we use single hue with its different tints and tones
+• Monochromatic – Monochromatic is one of the most used color schemes.
+Mono means single; thus, here in this scheme, we use a single hue with its different tints and tones

 Emerging Color Trends in Graphic Design in 2025